primetype/asmtp/README.md

 Messages are encrypted with the [`X`] [`noise`] protocol message.
-This way the message is encrypted and authenticated so only the recipient can decrypt it and the recipient is the only one who can authenticate accurately the sender of the message.
-And the sender should match the other key used to derive the `Topic`.
-Otherwise this is garbage and the message can quickly be ignored.
+This way the message is encrypted and authenticated so only the recipient can decrypt it and the recipient is the only one who can accurately authenticate the sender of the message.
+The sender should match the other key used to derive the `Topic` to make sure that the sender is actually allowed to send such message to this topic.

 ## Network